 Bachelor of Science in Chemistry

 Students majoring in chemistry examine the matter that makes up the world around us, including that of the human body.
-They learn about the composition of elements and how they react to each other by studying years of chemistry research and through their own experiments.
+They learn about the composition of elements and how those different elements react to the environment by studying years of chemistry research and through individual experiments.
 Many universities offer a medicinal or biochemistry focus for undergraduate chemistry students planning a medical career, which is a beneficial option for students seeking a career in pediatrics.

 Undergraduate chemistry students enroll in courses primarily focused on chemistry and concentrations within the discipline.
-Chemistry majors dedicate their time absorbing information in lectures and accompanying labs including:
+Chemistry majors dedicate their time absorbing information in lectures and accompanying labs on topics including:

 - Organic chemistry